paragrghoshal/InfluxDB_Grafana_Docker_Python/README.md

-One way to integrate Influxdb-Grafana-Docker and Python is showed in this repository.
+One way to integrate Influxdb-Grafana-Docker and Python is demonstrated in this repository.

 Steps for execution